ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 - MRI follow-up

-- to exclude new, clinically silent ischemias during glucocorticosteroid tapering
+- to exclude new, clinically silent ischemia during glucocorticosteroid tapering

-- follow-up MRI no later than week 4 after initiation of therapy (within a week for more severe conditions), then 3-4 months after that
+- follow-up MRI no later than week 4 after initiation of therapy (within a week for more severe disease), then 3-4 months thereafter

-- repeat contrast-enhanced high-resolution MRI – to monitor the resolution of wall inflammation ( only possible in larger arteries – ICA and arteries of the circle of Willis)
+- repeat contrast-enhanced high-resolution MRI to monitor the resolution of mural inflammation (only feasible for larger arteries – ICA and arteries of the circle of Willis)

 - large and medium-sized arteries can be monitored with TCCD/MRA/CTA (stenosis grade, new-onset stenosis, etc.)